 Ultimately, as parents, we need to give our kids freedom and let them take risks.
 We should also be keeping an eye on mental health indicators at this age.
 Don’t be afraid to seek out therapy for your child or for yourself as you navigate these years.
 Find ways to support yourself that include face to face time with other parents who are navigating these challenging years with you.

-This is a sampling of a few of my favorites books for parents grappling with their tweens.
+This is a sampling of a few of my favorites books on parenting tweens for moms and dads grappling with this challenging stage.
 All of these books have expert reviews, but I wanted to share reviews from parents who read the books and were moved to respond in their own words.

 Michelle Icard’s Middle School Makeover: Improving the Way You and Your Child Experience the Middle School Years

 The humor and real world advice in this book have helped many families navigate these challenging years.
 Also check out Icard’s social leadership curricula for boys and girls.
 Whether you are parenting a tween girl or a tween boy, this book has amazing wisdom that will help you.